Richardaeld/google_translate_game/README.md

 #### Document Result(s):
 1. Document any incidences of incorrect header presentation.
 1. Document any failure of the timer.
-1. Document any incorrect lose conditions.
 1. Document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...).

-### **Testing Header Items and Game Ending Conditions and Multiple Round Playability**
+### **Testing Base Language and Point Calculator**

 ---

 #### Expectation(s):
-1. Menus disappear when not in use.
+1. Menus and headers disappear and reappear appropriately.
 1. Game tells user when they have won or lost.
 1. Header items are easily visible, disappear when not in use, always display correct values.
 1. The game never needs to be reloaded to function properly.

 #### Assumption(s):
-1. Tester realizes that this is the **most** critical testing group because all these parts interact directly in the code and cannot be sensically tested independently.
 1. Tester will ***not*** reload browser between play throughs.
 1. Tester knows the correct content of game's header and when it should be visible.
+1. Tester is watching the point calculator as they are playing the game and making sure it is displaying correctly.
-1. Tester will occasionally fail a game round just to be sure the lost condition works outside of optional settings
+1. Tester will occasionally fail a game round just to be sure the lost condition works.
+1. Tester always checks for correct word pairings.

 #### Testing Step(s):
 1. Start game with **default settings**